Allergy - MSc | PG Cert

 - Allergic Gastrointestinal Disease, Food Hypersensitivity, Rhinitis and Hay fever, Allergic Airways Disease and Asthma, Allergic Skin Disease and Paediatric Allergy

-- We are delighted to announce that we are able to offer a bursary of £2,000 towards PGCert fees for one applicant in 2013/14.
-Application deadline: Friday 31st May 2013.
+- We are delighted to announce that we are able to offer a bursary of £2,000 towards PGCert fees for one applicant in 2014/15.
+Application deadline: Friday 30th May 2014.
+Students should submit their application online before applying for the bursary to ensure eligibility.
 For details of how to apply, click here

 Allergy is an increasing global health problem, and both UK and worldwide there is an urgent requirement for training in clinical allergy for all levels of the medical profession who diagnose and manage patients with allergic conditions.